lizmat/raku-all-modules/github/p6-pdf/PDF-Lite-p6/README.md

     - `update` to perform an in-place incremental update of the PDF
     - `Info` to access document meta-data

-- [PDF::API6](https://github.com/p6-pdf/PDF-API6) is based on this module (PDF::Lite).
-Please see the [PDF::API6 Graphics Documentation](https://github.com/p6-pdf/PDF-API6#appendix-i-graphics) for a description of available operators and graphics, which are also applicable to this module.
+- Please see the [PDF::API6 Graphics Documentation](https://github.com/p6-pdf/PDF-API6#appendix-i-graphics) for a description of available operators and graphics, which are also applicable to this module.